Defamation of Character & How It Can Ruin Reputation Online

 Hurting another individual’s reputation in a professional manner is grounds for a defamation suit.
 Even claims that have negative impacts causing financial harm can fall into this category.

-Additionally, sexual references made about an individual discussing sexual transmitted diseases and sexual acts is another category that falls under defamation of character.
+Additionally, sexual references made about an individual discussing sexually transmitted diseases and sexual acts are another category that falls under the defamation of character.

 If relevant claims are made to intentionally harm an individual that is referred to as “mental distress”.
 The accuser must be required to prove their claims are true which is often tough to come by.